Jyotsna0303/DSA/README.md

 To Do
-2. Rotate an array- all approaches
+2. Rotate an array- all approaches left and right rotation both
 3. Leaders in an array
 4. Trapping rain water- 3 solutions (leave stack solution for now)
 5. stock buy and sell